-- Create a user called p4admin (It can be a different name if you prefer, in which case modify the ADMINUSER entry in the mkdirs.sh script - see item 6 below).
+- 1. Create a user called p4admin (It can be a different name if you prefer, in which case modify the OSUSER entry in the mkdirs.sh script see item 11 below).
 Set the user's home directory to /p4 on a local disk. - 2.
-Create a group called p4admin (again, can be a different name) and make it the p4admin user's primary group. - 3.
+Create a group called perforce (again, can be a different name see OSGROUP in mkdirs.sh) and make it the perforce user's primary group. - 3.
 Create or mount the server file system volumes (/depotdata, /metadata, /logs). - 4.
 Copy the SDP to the directory /depotdata/sdp.
 We will refer to this directory as \$SDP.

-Make the entire \$SDP directory writable.

-- 5. Download the appropriate p4 and p4d binaries for your release and platform from ftp.perforce.com (log in as anonymous) and place them in \$SDP/Server/Unix/p4/common/bin.
-Do not rename them to include the version number; this step is done automatically for you by the SDP. - 6. cd to \$SDP/Server/Unix/setup and edit mkdirs.sh set all of the variables in the configuration variables section for your company. - 7.
+Make the entire \$SDP directory writable. - 5.
+Download the appropriate p4 and p4d binaries for your release and platform from ftp.perforce.com (log in as anonymous) and place them in \$SDP/Server/Unix/p4/common/bin.
+Do not rename them to include the version number; this step is done automatically for you by the SDP.

+- 6. cd to \$SDP/Server/Unix/setup and edit mkdirs.sh set all of the variables in the configuration variables section for your company. - 7.
 As the root user, cd to \$SDP/Server/Unix/setup, and run this: